koenvervloesem/ruuvitag-demo/README.md

   * Node-RED dashboard: username **admin** and password **password**.
 To change this, run `docker exec -ti node-red /usr/local/bin/node -e "console.log(require('bcryptjs').hashSync(process.argv[1], 8));" your-password-here` with your new password instead of `your-password-here` and paste the output string in the line `password: "$2a$08$zZWtXTja0fB1pzD4sHCMyOCMYz2Z6dNbM6tl8sJogENOMcxWV9DN.",` after the line `username: "admin",` in the file `node-red/settings.js`.
 After this, restart Node-RED with `docker-compose restart node-red`.
   * Grafana: username **admin** and password **admin**.
 After the first login, you're asked to choose another password.

+If you want to know more about securing Mosquitto and Node-RED, please consult my book [Control Your Home with Raspberry Pi: Secure, Modular, Open-Source and Self-Sufficient](https://koen.vervloesem.eu/books/control-your-home-with-raspberry-pi/) and the accompanying GitHub repository [koenvervloesem/raspberry-pi-home-automation](https://github.com/koenvervloesem/raspberry-pi-home-automation).

 ## Stopping the demo
 If you want to stop the demo, just run: